bitwarden/help/_articles/importing/import-data.md

 order: 01
 ---

-Bitwarden provides a data import tool for easy migration from any password management solution to your personal Vault.
-You may also import data directly to an Organization Vault, for information see [Import Data to an Organization]({% link _articles/organizations/import-to-org.md %}).
+Bitwarden provides a data import tool for easy migration from any password management solution to your personal Vault or Organization Vault (see [Import Data to an Organization]({% link _articles/organizations/import-to-org.md %})).

+You can also use the data import tool to import from one Bitwarden Vault to another, or to import a backup [Encrypted Export]({% link _articles/importing/encrypted-export.md %}).

-Bitwarden supports a large array of import formats, including those used by the most popular password management solutions:
+Bitwarden supports a large array of formats for import, including those used by the most popular password management solutions:

 - [Import from LastPass]({% link _articles/importing/import-from-lastpass.md %})
 - [Import from 1Password]({% link _articles/importing/import-from-1password.md %})